 Formentera Balearic Islands, Spain Travel Guide

 Spain's main mobile providers are Movistar, Orange, and Vodafone.
 Prepaid SIMS are sold at their stores in Ibiza (e.g., at the airport or in Ibiza town).
-On Formentera, choices are more limited, sometimes found at electronics stores or smaller shops in Sant Francesc or La Savina.
+On Formentera, selections are more limited, sometimes found at electronics stores or smaller shops in Sant Francesc or La Savina.
 ESIMs also present a convenient option.

 Formentera champions environmental protection within the Balearic Islands.
 Your choices as a traveler directly back these actions.